MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mdi-integration.md

 > [!NOTE]
 > - Defender for Cloud Apps does not send email notifications for Defender for Identity alerts.
 However, you can configure email notifications for them in the Defender for Identity portal.
+>
-> - Defender for Identity Alerts will be reflected in Defnder for Cloud Apps portal, but the alert's status will not be updated from external sources.
+> - Defender for Identity Alerts will be reflected in the Defender for Cloud Apps portal, but the alert's status won't be updated from external sources.

 ## Prerequisites